ibm-wsc/cloud-native-linuxone/docs/cloud-lab/devsecops/devsecops.md

     !!! note
         You can also wait to see the other tasks pass but since the main goal of this section was to focus on integrating security into DevOps and you have already gone through the pipeline without the `code-analysis` task, there is really no need to do so.

-3. View the [SonarQube server](https://sonarqube-1670885178028.apps.cloudnative.marist.edu/){target="_blank" rel="noopener noreferrer"} again to see the updated results for your project (based on the latest scan)
+3. View the [SonarQube server](https://sonarqube-1670885178028.apps.cloudnative.marist.edu/){target="_blank" rel="noopener"} again to see the updated results for your project (based on the latest scan)

     1. See your project passes and click on it for full results